Dig Another Well.

 When the world fills in your well, you don't sit there and die of thirst.
 You move ten feet to the left and dig another well.

 The future isn't about the machine replacing the human.
-It's about the human making the machine his partner.
+It's about the human learning to make the machine a partner.

 Kaolin Press is that partnership.